department-of-veterans-affairs/vagov-content/pages/burials-memorials/spouse-children-dic-rates.md

 **The surviving spouse was married to a Veteran whose pay grade was O-6, and has two children.**

-Basic rate for spouse: $1,771
+Basic rate for spouse: $1,771</br>
-Child 1: $286
+Child 1: $286</br>
 Child 2: $286

-The Veteran was not rated totally disabled for 8 continuous years before death, and if the surviving spouse was married to the Veteran those same 8 years (also known as the 8-year provision): 0
+The Veteran was *not* rated totally disabled for 8 continuous years before death, and if the surviving spouse was married to the Veteran those same 8 years (also known as the 8-year provision): 0

 **Total: $2,343**